lenahartmann00/all_Android_Projects/README.md

 # Practice Apps - Android
 Here are all of my android apps collected, that I coded during the Android Courses (Udemy and Team Treehouse).
 Those were only programmed to apply the theoretical knowledge.
-That is why I didn't really pay attention on writing clean code but rather on experimenting different solutions and getting the most learning output out of it.
-Also I didn't rewrite the code again so it is as unclean and probably not good readable as I
+That is why I didn't really pay attention on writing clean code but rather on experimenting different solutions and getting the most learning out of it.<br>
 Nevertheless you will find a quick summary what the app does, one or two images what it looks like and the main learnings I got by implementing this.

 ## Directory